harshdeepkalita/ecommerce-aws/README.md

 ## Ingestion Pipeline

-I have developed a Python script that transforms data from a CSV dataset into JSON format.
-This JSON data is then sent as the HTTP POST message body to an API Gateway created in AWS.
-Upon receiving the data, the API Gateway triggers a Lambda function named `writeKinesis`, which subsequently sends the data to a Kinesis stream named `APIData`.
+This Python script transforms data from a CSV dataset into JSON format, which is then sent as the HTTP POST message body to an AWS API Gateway.
+The API Gateway triggers a Lambda function called ⁠ `writeKinesis` ⁠, which forwards the data to a Kinesis stream named ⁠ `APIData` ⁠.

 ## Kinesis Stream to S3 Pipeline

-The Lambda function, `write-kinesis-to-s3` processes records from a Kinesis stream which are provided to it in base64-encoded format.
-It decodes the base64-encoded data, concatenates the records, and stores them as a text file in an S3 bucket.
-The file is named with a timestamp for uniqueness.
+The Lambda function ⁠`write-kinesis-to-s3` ⁠ processes records from the Kinesis stream.
+These records are base64-encoded, and the function decodes them, concatenates the records, and stores them as a text file in an S3 bucket `s3-bucket-de`, naming the file with a unique timestamp.

 ## DynamoDB Pipeline

-The Lambda function `write-to-dynamodb` processes data from Kinesis streams to update two DynamoDB tables: *customers* and *invoices*.
-The function first decodes the base64-encoded data from the stream and converts it into a dictionary.
-For each record, it updates the ⁠ customers ⁠ table using the ⁠CustomerID ⁠ as the primary key, adding information related to a specific ⁠ InvoiceNo ⁠.
-It then updates the ⁠ invoices ⁠ table using ⁠InvoiceNo ⁠ as the key and stores stock details.
-After processing all records, the function returns a message confirming the number of records processed successfully.
+The Lambda function ⁠`write-to-dynamodb` ⁠ processes data from the Kinesis stream to update two DynamoDB tables: *customers* and *invoices*.
+It decodes the base64-encoded data into a dictionary.
+For each record, the function updates the customers table using ⁠ CustomerID ⁠ as the primary key and adds information related to the specific ⁠InvoiceNo ⁠.
+Then, it updates the invoices table with stock details using ⁠InvoiceNo ⁠ as the key.
+After processing, the function confirms the number of successfully processed records.

 ## Redshift Visualization Pipeline

-This pipeline processes real-time data from **Kinesis Stream** `APIData` to an **Amazon Redshift** table `firehose_transactions` for analysis and visualization.
+This pipeline transfers real-time data from the **Kinesis Stream** ⁠ `APIData` ⁠ to an **Amazon Redshift** table ⁠ `firehose_transactions`⁠ for analysis and visualization.

-1. **Kinesis Stream**: Data is ingested from a Kinesis stream.
+1.⁠ ⁠**Kinesis Stream**: Data is ingested from the Kinesis stream.

-2. **Kinesis Firehose**: Manages and buffers the data, then writes it to **S3**.
+2.⁠ ⁠**Kinesis Firehose**: Manages and buffers the data, then writes it to an intermediate S3 bucket `fire-hose-redshift`.

-3. **S3 Storage**: Temporarily stores the processed data.
+3.⁠ ⁠**S3 Storage**: Temporarily stores the data.

-4. **Redshift Table**: Data is copied from S3 to a Redshift table for storage.
+4.⁠ ⁠**Redshift Table**: The data is copied from S3 into a Redshift table.

-5. **Analysis and Visualization**: Data in Redshift can be queried and visualized using tools like **LookerStudio**.
+5.⁠ ⁠**Analysis and Visualization**: The data in Redshift can be queried and visualized using tools like **LookerStudio*.

 This pipeline automates real-time data ingestion into Redshift for easy analytics and reporting.